Get exclusive member benefits & effect social change. Join Today

 Lithotripsy is usually done on an outpatient basis.
 This means that you’ll go to the hospital or clinic on the day of the procedure and leave the same day.

-Before the procedure, you’ll dress in a hospital gown and lie on an exam table on top of a soft, water-filled cushion.
-This is where you’ll remain while lithotripsy is performed.
-You’ll then be given medicine to sedate you and antibiotics to fight infection.
+Before the procedure, you change into a hospital gown and lie on an exam table on top of a soft, water-filled cushion.
+This is where you remain while the procedure is performed.
+You’re then given medicine to sedate you and antibiotics to fight infection.

-Like most procedures, there are some risks involved in lithotripsy.
 You may experience internal bleeding and need a blood transfusion.
-You can develop infection and even kidney damage when a stone fragment blocks the flow of urine out of the kidneys.
-The lithotripsy can damage the kidneys, and they may not work as well after the procedure.
-Possible serious complications may include high blood pressure or kidney failure.
+You can develop infection and even kidney damage when a stone fragment blocks the flow of urine out of your kidneys.
+The procedure can damage your kidneys, and they may not work as well after the procedure.

 Written by: Dale Kiefer